OpenPagingServer/OpenPagingServer/README.md

+Open Paging Server is currently in beta and not ready for production use yet.

 # 📢 Open Paging Server

 ### Open Paging Server is a free & open source public address system that runs on existing VoIP infrastructure